kathe-ruiz/wordpress/wp-content/plugins/wp-downgrade/readme.txt

 == Changelog ==
+= 1.2.0 =
+* Advanced option: You are now able to manually edit the download link, if necessary.
+This allows, for example, a change of language.
+Or you can get the release from another source.
+* Notes improved a little.
+* compatibility with WordPress 5.0.2

 = 1.1.4 =
 * Improved access to the settings page (link from plugin overview)
 * compatibility with WordPress 4.7.1